VincentBernet/CRUD_Web_Application/README.md

 > This is Complete Crud (Create, Read, Update, Delete) Web Application !
-> You can play with it here : http://crud-vb.epizy.com/
+> <br/>You can play with it here : http://crud-vb.epizy.com/

 ***What it's looks like ?***